 Others attempted to smooth a path to the ocean using bits of driftwood as graders.

 With shouted words of encouragement, we urged our charges toward the waters of the Pacific.
-Triumphant smiles plastered our faces as the last of the initial batch entered into the waves.
-By this time, volunteers had arrived to address the balance of the eggs which could take up to another 24 hours to hatch.
+Triumphant smiles plastered our faces as the last of the initial batch entered the waves.
+By this time, volunteers had arrived to address the balance of the eggs, which could take up to another 24 hours to hatch.

 There is immense satisfaction to be involved, even in so little of a way, in lending a helping hand to one of the earth’s threatened species.
 We are already planning a return trip in 15 years in hopes of welcoming back Tia.